bitrat/bitrat-blog-starter/content/en/blog/disability-disrupters-workflow.md

 	* adjust audio boundaries on timeline (insert gap, make sure audio in full for each section)
 * Open interview from "Interviews\Edited Interviews\Used-in-a-script"
 	* Check Markers are properly labelled
-* Publish - Export - subtitles - edit Episode in Librewriter (check <v speaker> tags)
+* Publish - Export - subtitles - edit Episode in Librewriter (check "<"v speaker">" tags)
-	* Name vtt file "Episode x - Interview with <name>"
+	* Name vtt file "Episode x - Interview with "<"Name">""
 	* Run Auto-tag py script (to add the speaker labels that are missing in vtt file)
 * Publish - Export - audio mp3 - name it EditedInterview
 	* include markers